Linoleum: History

 Other products devised by Walton included Linoleum Muralis in 1877, which became better known as Lincrusta.
 Essentially a highly durable linoleum wall covering, Lincrusta could be manufactured to resemble carved plaster or wood, or even leather.
 It was very successful, and inspired a much cheaper imitation, Anaglypta, originally devised by one of Walton's showroom managers.

-Loss of trademark protection
+Loss of trade mark protection

 Walton was unhappy with Michael Nairn & Co's use of the name Linoleum and brought a lawsuit against them for trademark infringement.
 However, the term had not been trademarked, and he lost the suit, the court opining that even if the name had been registered as a trademark, it was by now so widely used that it had become generic, only 14 years after its invention.
 It is considered to be the first product name to become a generic term.

 Manufacturing

+Cross section view show linoleum's pigmentation evenly distributed throughout the slab.